 Posted on Nov 20, 2015 | by S Mason

 Your Fall Garden can sometimes suffer from lack of interest once all the showy flowers have died, but ornamental grasses can take it up a notch and provide lots of interest throughout the cold season.
 Grasses provide both movement and sound with a breeze.
-And they catch the light like no other plant can do.
+And they catch light like no other plant.